2019 Men's EuroHockey Club Trophy

 The 2019 Men's EuroHockey Club Trophy was the 43rd edition of the men's EuroHockey Club Trophy, Europe's secondary club field hockey tournament organized by the EHF.
 It was held from 7 to 10 June 2019 in Wettingen, Switzerland.

-Cradiff & Met won their second title by defeating Stroitel Brest 4–3 in the final.
+Cardiff & Met won their second title by defeating Stroitel Brest 4–3 in the final.
 The hosts Rotweiss Wettingen took the bronze medal.